Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Somerville, Leah H. and Whalen, Paul J., "Prior Experience as a Stimulus Category Confound: an Example using Facial Expressions of Emotion" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3779.